Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-Following \cite{LB68}, we define a complete and orthogonal set of many-body wave functions $|IM\alpha\rangle$ which are eigenstates of the angular momentum operators $\mathbf{\hat{J}}^{2}$ and $\mathbf{\hat{J_z}}$, and $\alpha$ combines all the remaining quantum numbers in the many-body Hilbert space.
-This yields
+are Wigner $D$-functions \cite{Edmonds1957,(Var88)}.
+Following \citeasnoun{LB68}, we define a complete and orthogonal set of many-body wave functions $|IMi\rangle$ which are eigenstates of the angular-momentum operators $\mathbf{\hat{J}}^{2}$ and $\mathbf{\hat{J}}_z$, and $i$ combines all the remaining quantum numbers in the many-body Hilbert space.
+Using {\Eq}~(\ref{eq:29}), we have